March 13, 2018

 “Since joining a rara band back in 2005, I’ve had the feeling of living in a world which I had long yearned for, and my dream has finally come true,” she says.
 While Sylliona did not disclose her earnings because of confidentiality agreements, she says she makes enough money to take care of herself, thanks to performances among Voodoo followers in various towns.

 Barbara Dja also belongs to an all-female, 21-member rara band called No Limit Rara Famn, who are based in Pétion-Ville, a suburb south of the capital.
 Dja, who is new to the band, says she performed in this year’s Carnaval celebration.
-To perform during Carnaval, band members typically practice for three to four months in advance, but Dja who is new to the band says she was able to perform in this year’s celebration.
+To perform during Carnaval, band members typically practice for three to four months in advance, but Dja says she was able to perform in this year’s celebration, even though she was new to the band.

 “One month has now passed since I joined a women’s rara band and took part in rehearsals,” she says.
 “My passion and determination are the secrets behind my success.”